PowerBI.tips

 Colored Bar Chart

 Note: The colors in the bar chart match the colors in the map we made earlier.
-This build uniformity in your reports and when your filtering items colors across visuals make sense.
+This builds uniformity in your reports and when your filtering items colors across visuals make sense.

 Take some time to click on each of the bars on the bar chart.
 Notice how the map re-draws with only the data for that selected item.
 To select multiple bars on the bar chart hold the CTRL button and click on the multiple bars.